llogiq/compact_arena/README.md

 # compact_arena

 This is a crate with arenas that work with indices.
-Currently there are two
+Currently there are three
 types: `SmallArena` uses 32-bit indices and can hold up to 2³² objects.
-`TinyArena` uses 16-bit indices and can hold up to 65535 objects, regardless of object size.
+`TinyArena` uses 16-bit indices and can hold up to 65535 objects, regardless of object size. `NanoArena` uses 8-bit indices and contain up to 255 objects.

 This can conserve memory in scenarios where we have a large-ish number of objects that need to relate to each other, e.g. in graph algorithms.